kshedden/stats206/slides/standard_errors.md

 Z-scores of statistics
 ======================

-__Example__: Suppose we are assessing whether a coin is fair, meaining that when flipped it is equally likely to produce a head or a tail.
+__Example__: Suppose we are assessing whether a coin is fair, meaning that when flipped it is equally likely to produce a head or a tail.
 The statistic $\hat{\alpha}$ here can be the proportion of heads obtained in $n$ independent flips, the reference point is